Critical Listening Involves A Number Of Important Skills Including

 • Logical soundness: Does the speaker's reasoning follow a logical pattern?
 Are there any gaps in their argument?

-For example, if a company claims that their product is the "best on the market," you should ask for evidence to support that claim.
+As an example, if a company claims that their product is the "best on the market," you should ask for evidence to support that claim.
+Is the evidence from a reliable source?
 What data or research supports their statement?
-Is the evidence from a reliable source?
 Without sufficient and reliable evidence, the claim is simply an unsubstantiated assertion.

 Identifying Biases and Assumptions